PaulHBartley/mkproj/README.md

 When `$ mkproj my-new-python-project` finishes, we will have
 - a local folder called `my-new-python-project` with
    - an activated Python virtual environment (if we so choose)
-   - an initalized local git repository ""
+   - an initalized local Git repository ""
    - a remote repository on GitHub ""
    - a set of starter items for our project ""